s386Fall2023/s386Fall2023.github.io/_assignments/02git.md

 1. Switch back to the main branch.
 Notice the "new_features.txt" file is no longer in the directory.
 2. Open "file_1.txt" and add a line of text to the file.
 3. Commit the changes.
 4. Merge the main branch with the "features" branch.
 (Your default editor should open to ask you for a commit message.
 Type your message and close the file.)
-5. Look at the git log
+5. Look at the git log.

-## Handling Merge Conflict
+## Handling Merge Conflicts
  1. While on the main branch, open the `new_feature.txt` file and **replace** the old text with `No new features will be created.`  Save the changes.
  2. Add and commit the changes.
  3. Switch back to the "features" branch.